 Figure 3.
-G(H2)α from self-radiolysis by americium in nitic acid solutions as a function of nitric acid concentration: 0.0036 g(Am) dm−3 () and the available polonium and curium ().
+G(H2)α from self-radiolysis by americium in nitic acid solutions as a function of total nitrate concentration: 1.6 mmol dm−3 241Am () and the available polonium and curium ()19,20.

 The G(H2)α values for americium solutions are in very good agreement with those from the corresponding plutonium data between 1 and 10 mol dm−3, falling systematically below data reported for curium and polonium solutions.
 For lower nitrate concentrations, the americium G(H2)α values are closer in agreement to the higher values measured for low plutonium concentration solutions shown in Figure 2.
 Comparison of the G(H2)α values for these two radionuclides at low nitrate concentrations indicates a limiting H2 yield between 1.2 and 1.4, in agreement with measurements obtained using cyclotron 5 MeV 4He2+ irradiation.28,29